edbiomedai/scmorph/paper/paper.md

   methods for plotting features per experimental group, such as plates.
 - Downstream analysis.
-For experiments focused on profiling non-dynamic responses, such as a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles using the Kolmogorov–Smirnov statistic of single-cells to controls in PCA space.
+For experiments focused on profiling non-dynamic responses, such as a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles.
+Specifically, during hit calling `scmorph` embeds single-cell profiles into PCA space and computes the Mahalanobis distance of cells to the medoid of untreated control cells.
+It then compares the distances of treated cells to those of untreated cells by use of the Kolmogorov–Smirnov statistic.
 For dynamic systems such as differentiating cells, `scmorph` incorporates differential trajectory inference modelling via  `slingshot` and `condiments` through the `rpy2` translation layer [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].